colgate-cosc465-spring24/lab05/README.md

 You can test your functions by running `test_is_adjacent.py`, which contains 8 unit tests.
 You are also welcome (but not required) to add your own unit tests to this file.

 ## Self-assessment
-The self-assessment for this lab will be available on Moodle after 5pm on Thursday, February 22.
-Please complete the self-assessment by 11pm on Monday, February 26.
+The self-assessment for this lab will be available on Moodle after 1pm on Friday, March 1st.
+Please complete the self-assessment by 11pm on Monday, March 4th.